 - Symptoms you're experiencing, including any that may seem unrelated to hearing loss, fluid discharge or other ear-related symptoms

 - Relevant events that may be related to your ear problems, such as a history of ear infections, recent ear injuries or head traumas, or recent air travel

 - Medications, including any vitamins or supplements you're taking

 - Questions for your provider

-If you think you have signs or symptoms of a ruptured eardrum, you may want to ask your doctor some of the following questions.
+If you think you have signs or symptoms of a ruptured eardrum, you may want to ask your provider some of the following questions.

 - Do I have a ruptured eardrum?